isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A rule can do harm by prohibiting something that is useful in a given situation.
 A rule can do harm by failing to prohibit something that enables a serious error in a given situation.
 A rule can do a lot of harm by being vague, ambiguous, unenforceable, or by enabling every solution to a problem.
-It is impossible to completely meet the "do no harm" criteria.
+It is impossible to completely meet the “do no harm” criteria.
-Instead, our aim is the less ambitious: "Do the most good for most programmers";
+Instead, our aim is the less ambitious: “Do the most good for most programmers”;
-if you cannot live with a rule, object to it, ignore it, but don't water it down until it becomes meaningless.
+if you cannot live with a rule, object to it, ignore it, but don’t water it down until it becomes meaningless.
 Also, suggest an improvement.

 ## <a name="SS-force"></a>In.force: Enforcement